 West Virginia hotline

-The West Virginia Department of Health and Human Resources has launched an informational hotline to address public and medical provider questions and concerns regarding COVID-19.
-The toll-free hotline – 1-800-887-4304 – is availble 24/7 to provide accurate information about COVID-19, the risk to the public, and the state’s response.
+The West Virginia Department of Health and Human Resources has an informational hotline to address public and medical provider questions and concerns regarding COVID-19.
+The toll-free hotline – 1-800-887-4304 – is available 24/7 to provide accurate information about COVID-19, the risk to the public, and the state’s response.

 WVU Medicine Behavioral Medicine and Psychiatry: Coping with COVID-19

 Fear and anxiety about COVID-19 can be overwhelming and cause strong emotions in adults and children.
 The experts at WVU Medicine Behavioral Medicine and Psychiatry have compiled some resources and tips to support community members.
-View the resources page.
+View the Coping with COVID-19 page.